rdk/p2rank/misc/tutorials/training-tutorial.md

     - `-supersample`
     - use in combination with `-target_class_ratio`
     - can sbstantially influence the size of the training vactor dataset and consequentially the required memory
+* using different density of points on Solvent Accessible Surface for positives and negatives.
+It is also possible to use different density for training and evaluation.
+    - `-tessellation`, `-train_tessellation`, `-train_tessellation_negatives`
+    - by default `tessellation = train_tessellation = train_tessellation_negatives = 2`
+    - higher tesselation equals higher density = more datapoints
 * class weight balancing
     - use `-balance_class_weights 1` in combination with `-target_class_weight_ratio`
     - works only with weight sensitive classifiers (`RandomForest`, `FastRandomForest`, `FasterForest`, `FasterForest2`)

+Note: ratio of positioves and negatives in a training dataset (as well as `-target_class_weight_ratio` if used) can strongly influence produced results.
+Change in ratios will most probably need to be compensated by optimizing `-pred_point_threshold` parameter (possibly also `-point_score_pow`).
+See [hyperparameter optimization tutorial](hyperparameter-optimization-tutorial.md) and [particular example](new-feature-evaluation-tutorial.md#next-we-take-a-look-how-2-parameters-influence-dca-metrics) of optimization run.

 ## Crossvalidation
 To run crossvalidation on a single dataset use the `prank crossval` command.